vuminhle1997/llama-rag/backend/README.md

 ## Updating dependencies

-If the dependencies in requirements are out-dated, use this command to update the mandatory packages for the backend project:
+If the dependencies in requirements.txt are out-dated, use this command to update the mandatory packages for the backend project:

 ```bash
 pip install "fastapi[all]" \